opokueric/opokueric.github.io/_posts/2025-10-25-What-is-Health-Economics.md

 ---
-title:  "Latest News"
-mathjax: true
+title:  "What is Health Economics?"
 layout: post
-categories: media
 ---
 Health Economics is the application of theoretical economic concepts for research, intervention evaluations and policy analysis in the healthcare industry.